Rigidity of high dimensional graph manifolds: The geometry of neutered spaces

 \end{proposition} \begin{proof} Let $B$ be a neutered space, and recall that by the very definitions, the group of isometries of $B$ contains a discrete torsion-free cocompact subgroup $\Gamma$.
 The quotient $N=B/\Gamma$ is obtained by removing horospherical neighbourhoods of the cusps from a finite-volume hyperbolic manifold.
 As a consequence, there exists $R>0$ such that the distance between every pair of distinct connected components of $\partial B$ is at least $R$, so that

-Let $\{H_1,\ldots,H_l\}$ be the collection of subgroups of $\Gamma$ obtained by choosing a representative in each conjugacy class of cusp subgroups of $N$.
-Recall that $\Gamma$ is relatively hyperbolic with respect to the $H_i$'s (see Section~\ref{thickness:sec} for a definition of relative hyperbolicity, and \emph{e.g.}~\cite{farb} for a proof that $\Gamma$ is relatively hyperbolic with respect to the $H_i$'s).
+Let $\{H_1,\ldots,H_l\}$ be the collection of subgroups of $\Gamma$ obtained by choosing a representative in each conjugacy class of cusp subgroups of $\Gamma$, and recall that $\Gamma$ is relatively hyperbolic with respect to the $H_i$'s.
 Choose $X$ to be a symmetric set of generators for $\Gamma$ satisfying the assumptions of~\cite[Lemma 3.2]{osin}, and let us denote by $\calC_\Gamma$ the corresponding Cayley graph of $\Gamma$ with distance $d_\Gamma$.

 We denote by $\overline{\calC}_\Gamma$ the Cayley graph of $\Gamma$ with respect to the (infinite) set of generators $\left( X\cup\left(H_1\cup\ldots\cup H_l\right)\right)\setminus \{1\}$, and by $\overline{d}_\Gamma$ the path distance on $\overline{\calC}_\Gamma$ (see~\cite{osin}).